-Financial markets are rocky right now, but that doesn’t mean you should stop investing or put off starting – as long as you are in it for the long term.
+Financial markets may get rocky, but that doesn’t mean you should stop building your investment portfolio – as long as you are in it for the long term.
 Big swings in markets are to be expected from time to time, and difficult spells can turn out to be good times to put your money to work for the decades ahead.

 Present concerns involve inflation, and the rising cost of living, which central banks such as the Bank of England and US Federal Reserve are attempting to tame through higher interest rates.
 Inflation is running several times higher than the generally accepted target of 2%, and authorities are likely to continue on a path of raising rates until they see it start to come down.
 This increases borrowing costs across the economy, ‘tightening’ financial conditions, so we could see the economy shrink as a result.
 It’s a difficult environment for lots of individuals and businesses.